kinnala/scikit-fem/paper/paper.md

 library for the creation, or *assembly*, of the finite element matrix $A$ and vector $b$.
 The user loads a computational mesh, picks suitable basis functions from the collection, and provides the PDE's weak formulation.
-This results in sparse matrices and vectors compatible with the SciPy ecosystem [@scipy].
+This results in sparse matrices and vectors compatible with the SciPy [@scipy] ecosystem.

 # Purpose and prior art